 In South Asia, executives ranked “water crises” as the number one risk for doing business (up from fifth place last year), but also placed “energy price shock” fifth overall.
 It was rated the leading risk in Pakistan and Bangladesh.
 Water crises, meanwhile, ranked as the topmost risk in India, while it was second in Pakistan and fourth in Sri Lanka.
 South Asia is home to around a quarter of the global population, but has less than 5% of the world’s renewable water resources, making it one of the most water-scarce regions of the world.
 Additionally, its water infrastructure is underinvested by global standards, making it difficult to manage the floods and droughts that afflict the region, and which are expected to increase with climate change.

 Yet, at the same time, there is rising demand for energy in South Asia as populations and economies grow.
 The region is a net importer of crude oil and is building coal-fired power stations, even while trying to electrify rural communities using renewable energy.
 The fossil-fuel sector is highly subsidized, which only exacerbates the repercussions of market price fluctuations.
-The leaders of South Asian nations need to get to grips with decarbonizing energy and other economically important carbon-intensive sectors as quickly as possible to mitigate greenhouse gas (GHG) emissions, help slow global warming and reduce the physical impacts of climate change on their nations.
+The leaders of South Asian nations need to get to grips with decarbonizing energy and other economically important carbon-intensive sectors as quickly as possible to mitigate greenhouse gas (GHG) emissions, help slow global warming and reduce the physical impact of climate change on businesses in their nations.

 Energy price shock: a trigger for an economically fragile world